syrianarchive/syrianarchive-investigations/tools_methods/methodology/index.md

 This page provides an overview of the Digital Evidence Workflow methodology used by the Syrian Archive in carrying out its work.
 The methodology section contains the following elements:

-A) Identification, collection and secure preservation methodology;
+A) Identification, collection and secure preservation
-B) Initial verification methodology;
+B) Initial verification
-C) In-depth verification methodology.
+C) In-depth verification

-## A. Identification, collection and secure preservation methodology
+## A. Identification, collection and secure preservation

-The Syrian Archive has divided its collection and archival methodology into five distinct steps:
+The Syrian Archive identification, collection, and secure preservation methodology comprises of the following five steps:

-1. Establish database of credible sources for content;
+1. Establish database of credible sources for content
-2. Establish database of credible sources for verification;
+2. Establish database of credible sources for verification
-3. Establish standardised metadata schema;
+3. Establish standardised metadata schema
-4. Record additional metadata, and;
+4. Record additional metadata
-5. Collect, store, hash, and timestamp visual evidence from verified sources.
+5. Collect, store, hash, and timestamp visual evidence from verified sources

 These five steps are presented and outlined in greater detail in the visualisation below